PelionIoT/virtual-demo-for-pelion/README.md

 ### Full Image Update

-1. Switch to the firmware directory:
+1. Switch to the firmware source code directory:
     ```
     cd /build/mbed-cloud-client-example/
     ```

-2. Build the new firmware image:
+2. Build the new firmware image by invoking the `make` tool:
     ```
-    make -C __x86_x64_NativeLinux_mbedtls mbedCloudClientExample.elf
+    make -C __x86_x64_NativeLinux_mbedtls/ mbedCloudClientExample.elf
     ```

-3. Upon completion, a new firmware binary is generated:
+3. Upon completion of the build, a new firmware binary is generated:
     ```
     $ ls -l /build/mbed-cloud-client-example/__x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf

     -rwxr-xr-x 1 root root 6562112 Jan 19 14:32 /build/mbed-cloud-client-example/__x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf
     ```
-4. We now need to genarate the firmware manifest describing the update, upload it to portal to start an update campaign.
-The `manifest-tool` can perform all this in one step:
+4. We now need to genarate the firmware manifest describing the update, upload it to the portal and start an update campaign.
+The `manifest-tool` can conveniently perform all this in one step.
+Simple execute:

     ```
     $ manifest-dev-tool update -p __x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf -w -n -v 0.2.0